-- Putting weird things in his mouth builds up Baby’s immune system
+- Putting weird things in their mouth builds up Baby’s immune system

-This is literally a ‘what doesn’t kill Baby makes him her stronger’ situation.
-The fact that you haven’t noticed that he has been gnawing on the toe of your shoe for the last 45 seconds only means that he has a better chance of beating the super-flu once kindergarten rolls around, right?
+This is literally a ‘what doesn’t kill Baby makes them her stronger’ situation.
+The fact that you haven’t noticed that they have been gnawing on the toe of your shoe for the last 45 seconds only means that they have a better chance of beating the super-flu once kindergarten rolls around, right?

 - You never liked that mug anyway